 - Character details worth preserving

-The best functional renovations improve the home without removing what makes it special.
-This may mean preserving trim, matching windows, updating materials carefully, or improving the layout without making the home feel generic.
+The best functional renovations improve the home without removing what makes it special — preserving trim, matching windows, updating materials carefully, and improving the layout without making the home feel generic.

-The most useful renovations are often based on daily habits.
+The most useful functional renovation ideas are grounded in daily habits.
+Ask yourself:

 - Where does clutter collect?